rhiaro/dumping-sky/index.md

 The chonanoid, whose name was Ish Tavash, was in the employ of Hon Saring for similar reasons to Maprush, though neither of them even spared a thought for the idea they might have anything in common.
 To Maprush, Ish Tavash was a looming bully, a stereotypical thick-headed henchperson who was looking for any excuse to beat someone up.

+...

+Fauthstoquaite could blend with shadows and had a habit of slipping into rooms unnoticed.
+Fauthstoquaite could then step forward, drawing all attention at once, and giving the appearance of having materialised from nowhere.
+This was to a fault a presence which dominated any space.
+Fauthstoquaite was tall, and seemed to take up more space than ws natural for a sleek, lithe figure.
+Beady, wet eyes looked out over an elongated, muzzle-like nose and mouth, held always a little open to reveal rows of pointed fangs.
+Fauthstoquaite's face, and indeed entire body, shimmered in any light thanks to a covering of silver-pink fur.
+At the back of Fauthstoquaite's head, large, batlike ears were upright, alert, always turning and twitching.

+As usual, Fauthstoquaite wore an understated black and grey all purpose enviro suit, but wrapped over it a bulky padded cloak which seemed to obey its own private laws of gravity.
+It was ever a mystery what the cloak concealed.
+Rumours from undetectable weapons to impossible riches flowed from every one of the rare appearances Fauthstoquaite bestowed upon the residents of the debris rings.

 ----

 "I wonder if there's anyone else out there," Teak murmured to the sky.